• Published: May 05 2025 05:11 PM

 wave

-The REAL ID Deadline is Here: Everything You Need to Know
+The REAL ID Deadline: What You Need to Know (Seriously!)

-Important Note: Getting a REAL ID doesn't cost extra; it's included in the standard license/ID replacement fee (around $10).
-However, allow up to 30 days for processing.
+Important Note: Getting a REAL ID doesn't cost extra; it's usually included in the standard license/ID renewal fee (around $10).
+Just, uh, allow up to 30 days for processing – patience, my friend!

-If you arrive at the airport without a REAL ID, don't panic!
-There are alternatives.
-You can use a passport (book or card), a U.S. passport card, or other TSA-approved identification.
-If you don’t have these you may have to go through additional screening, which might involve extra time and questions.
-The REAL ID Act, REAL ID Act.
+If you arrive at the airport without a REAL ID, don't freak out!
+There are other options.
+A passport (book or card) will work, as will a U.S. passport card, or other TSA-approved identification.
+If you don’t have any of these, you might have to go through extra security, which could mean extra time and questions.
+Not ideal, right?

 • U.S. Passport